one-shots/hoshino/README.md

 - Improve React frontend:
     - Explore state management e.g. Redux, MobX, ..
     - Explore nested styling in each component, e.g. `styled-components`
-- Use TypeScript, which I find reduces bugs and encourages better conventions
+- Use TypeScript, which should reduce bugs and encourage cleaner code as the project grows
-- The API is currently RESTful, but GraphQL can be helpful especially for reducing client requests and to make the frontend development experience more intuitive
+- The API is currently RESTful, but GraphQL can be helpful in some ways, such as reducing client requests and making the frontend dev experience more intuitive

 ## Local Development